why Grab Holdings Limited [GRAB] is a Good Choice for Investors After New Price Target of $4.27

 The Benchmark Company have made an estimate for Grab Holdings Limited shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 21, 2023.
 While these analysts kept the previous recommendation, Macquarie raised their target price to Outperform.
 The new note on the price target was released on March 13, 2023, representing the official price target for Grab Holdings Limited stock.
 Previously, the target price had yet another drop from $3.20 to $2.80, while JP Morgan kept a Underweight rating on GRAB stock.
 On January 17, 2023, analysts increased their price target for GRAB shares from 3.60 to 4.20.

-Grab Holdings Limited [GRAB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.68.
-With this latest performance, GRAB shares dropped by -3.64% in over the last four-week period, additionally plugging by 15.48% over the last 6 months – not to mention a rise of 7.38% in the past year of trading.
+Grab Holdings Limited [GRAB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.78.
+With this latest performance, GRAB shares dropped by -3.21% in over the last four-week period, additionally plugging by 11.44% over the last 6 months – not to mention a drop of -5.03% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Grab Holdings Limited [GRAB] shares currently have an operating margin of -91.77 and a Gross Margin at +5.37.
 Grab Holdings Limited’s Net Margin is presently recorded at -117.45.